Authentic Tai Chi classes in

 Our teaching is built on internal Tai Chi principles...

-The benefits of Tai Chi come from embodying the internal principles – what we call being ‘in principle’.
+The benefits of Tai Chi come from embodying Cheng Man Ching's internal principles – what we call being ‘in principle’.

-Our goal is to stay ‘in principle’ not just during class, but in everyday life – when sitting, standing, moving, or interacting.
+Our goal is to stay ‘in principle’ not just during class, but in everyday life.

 What are the internal Tai Chi principles?

-In class, we talk about 5 principles to start you on your journey (and about specific 'indications' to help you embody them):
+We talk about 5 principles, and offer specific 'indications' to help you embody them:

 -